Dn-a/flutter_tags/README.md

 * color - *background color of tag (default white)*
 * activeColor - *background color of active tag (default green)*
 * backgroundContainer - *default white*
+* customData: Possibility to add any custom value in `customData` field, you can retrieve this later.
+A good example: store an id from Firestore document.
 * popupMenuBuilder - *Popup Menu Items*
 * popupMenuOnSelected - *On Selected Item*
 * onPressed - *Callback*